ISSUE 03

 But there were three images that really kind of were seared into my mind from that doc.

-I think one was the ajumma who was protecting her store saying, “This is America,” over and over again.
-There are so many things in just seeing the way she was using her body and putting her body on the line to protect her business, which is about so much more than property.
+I think one was the ajumma who was protecting her store saying, “This is America!” over and over again.
+There are so many things in just seeing the way she was using her body and putting her body on the line to protect her business, which was about so much more than property.
 You know, it’s a container for—

 Let me back up that I think a lot of what was in that visual dialogue is: what is the value of protecting property versus protecting Black lives at the time.
-And I think, yes, those are not equal, but I think we also have to have the understanding that what Koreans were protecting was about a lot more than property, right?
-It was a manifestation of their survival and a lot of what brought them here.
+And I think, yes, those are not equal, but I think we also have to have the understanding that what Koreans were protecting in that moment was about a lot more than property, right?
+It was a manifestation of their survival here in America.

 And a lot of what I saw in that image is what gets lost to history.
 That kind of specificity of that moment.
 And when she’s doing that, there’s someone that’s shouting out, “Fuck Chinese people,” or like, “Fuck the Chinese”—and she has this kind of aside where she’s just like, “I’m not Chinese.”